Almost 20% of Brisbane residents have a pool, many of these people will get a pool inspection.

 Pool Safety Certificate

-A pool safety certificate is given to properties that pass a pool safety inspection.
-It is evidence that the pool meets government standards.
+A pool safety certificate is given to properties that pass a pool safety inspection as evidence that the pool meets government standards.

 When buying a home with a pool, it can be sold to you with or without a pool safety certificate.